 By understanding how PMI works and how much it costs, you can decide if it’s worth paying extra each month to buy a home, or if you’d be better off avoiding PMI by making a larger down payment or buying a less expensive home:

 What Is PMI?

-How PMI Works
+How Does PMI Work?

 “Your goal should be to put 20% down on a house, both to ensure you don’t have to pay PMI and you may also get a better rate and lower monthly payment,” says Jay Zigmont, a certified financial planner and the founder of Live, Learn, Plan, a fiduciary financial planning firm in Water Valley, Mississippi.